 Ideally, a strong social media marketing campaign will have around 2-4 posts per day, mixing in company blogs, custom images, industry articles, and gated content offers.
 This may sound like a whole lot of time and energy, but if you plan ahead and use social scheduling tools it’s completely possible and likely very much worth it.

 10. Measure results.

-Sometimes it can be difficult to see a straight line between a social media strategy and actual dollars earned, but an increase in website traffic, a boost for brand identity, and staying top of mind for your audience are all precursors that lead to conversions and ultimately, sales.
+Sometimes it can be difficult to see a straight line between your social media marketing campaign and the actual dollars earned, but an increase in website traffic, a boost for brand identity, and staying top of mind for your audience are all precursors that lead to conversions and ultimately, sales.

 Differentiating between so-called vanity metrics and metrics of value is heavily dependent on your business and goals.
 Generally speaking, though, the following key performance indicators are a great place to start when measuring the return on your social media marketing campaign.

 - Interactions measure the level of engagement your users have with your content.
 This varies across platforms, but generally includes favorites, reblogs, check-ins, mentions, comments, and the like.
 Interactions in themselves may be somewhat fluffy in terms of value, but they are the starting point for finding more valuable information - namely, what types of content or messaging elicits the strongest responses from your audience.
 Don’t take the number of interactions at face value, instead try to extrapolate this meaningful revelation to inform your future publishing efforts.

 - Frequency and timing of posts can reveal the best days of the week, times of day, and number of times per day you should post for optimal engagement.
 You can post ten times a day but if no one is there at that time to see them, it won’t matter.